-We are a residents and owners of a 22 unit limited equity coop apartment building in Berkeley, California.
+We are residents and owners of a 22 unit limited equity coop apartment building in Berkeley, California.

 Below are brief, incomplete summaries of our cooperative.
 Our Articles of Incorporation, Bylaws, and Proprietary Lease provide complete description of Member and Cooperative duties and responsibilities.